 - Choose whether to duplicate or extend it after selecting it.

-If you want to know how you can convert the monitor into a TV then click: How to convert a monitor into a TV.
+If you want to know how to convert the monitor into a TV, click: How to convert a monitor into a TV.

 Frequently Asked Questions

 Is it good to use a monitor with the laptop?

 Having an extra monitor at home has several benefits.
 You can, for example, extend the screen on your laptop to give you more room for text documents, graphical programs, movies, and games.